-- 1. A minimum of 75 percent of parking spaces shall be provided under cover.
-Any roof used to shade, or cover parking shall: - [a] Have a three-year aged SRI of at least 32 (if three-year aged value information is not available, use materials with an initial SRI of at least 39 at installation); or - [b] Be covered by energy generation systems, such as solar thermal collectors or photovoltaics. - 2.
+- 1. A minimum of 90 percent of parking spaces shall be provided under cover.
+Any roof used to shade, or cover parking shall: - [a] Have a three-year aged SRI of at least 78 or - [b] Be 75% covered by energy generation systems, such as solar thermal collectors or photovoltaics. - 2.
 Parking calculations shall include all existing and new off-street parking spaces that are leased or owned by the project, including parking that is outside the project boundary but is used by the project.
 On-street parking in public rights-of-way is excluded from these calculations. - 3.
 Parking spaces within a parking structure shall count toward meeting this standard.

 iv.
-Cool or Vegetated Roof
+Solar Energy, Cool or Vegetated Roof

-Provide a roof meeting the standards in subsections (1), (2), or (3) below.
+Provide a roof meeting the standards in subsections (1), (2), (3) or (4) below.
 Roofs containing vegetation must follow landscaping standards pursuant to subsections 20.04.080(c): General Landscaping, 20.04.080(d): Permitted Plant Species, and 20.04.080(e): Prohibited Plant Species.